top of page

 used for future research studies or distributed to another researcher for future research studies without

-care plan.
+with your care plan.
 This information could be included in your regular medical record.

 The information we collect from you, including your biospecimens, may be stripped of identifiers.
 This